george-labs/george-backend-hiring/docs/assumptions.md

 we presume that the input will be in one line

 split the input into word candidates, count only the valid words valid words a-z and A-Z

+## Iteration 2

+we have a file of stop words that we want to filter out of counting case sensitivity of the stop words is not specified it seems from specification that all stop words are lowercase let's assume that the comparison should be case insensitive